The Data Input transform lets you reference a warehouse data storage area containing user input data.

 3. Configure the transform

 Double click the Data Input transform, or select or right-click it and choose the Configure option in the toolbar or its right-click menu.

 The Data Input transform has six automatically created and populated columns.
 By default, these columns are not selected to be included in the output:

-In the configuration dialog for the transform, the key task is to add the required columns.
+In the configuration dialog for the transform, the key task is to add new columns that will contain the input data.
 Click Add Column and complete the Data Input Column dialog.

 - Deleting a column from the Data Input transform is postponed until after you check in.
 This means you will be unable to create a column with the same title as the deleted one until you check in and check out the transform.